-John Adam’s words pointed toward a fundamental proposition at the core of America as new nation: that no one was above the law and everyone under it must be treated the same.
+John Adam’s words pointed toward a fundamental proposition at the core of America as a new nation: that nobody is above the law and the law applies equally to everyone.
 At a minimum, that’s the big idea every generation tries to achieve and sustain.

-America’s founders had just emerged from the rule of King George III, and sought to establish a nation governed by the Rule of Law carefully designed to replace the need for a monarchy to maintain order and peace, and intended to avoid the arbitrary and corruptible rule of a powerful few often under the control of an authoritarian God/King/Ruler.
+America’s founders had just emerged from the rule of King George III.
+They sought to establish a nation governed by the Rule of Law carefully designed to replace the need for a monarchy to maintain order and peace.
+A government carefully designed to avoid the arbitrary and corruptible rule of a powerful few often under the control of an authoritarian God/King/Ruler.

 Digital & Data Lawlessness

-After 30 years of commercial Internet development, we’ve created a global digital marketplace guided and powered by capitalist free-market ideas but paradoxically paired with lawless data flows.
+After 30 years of commercial Internet development, we’ve created a global digital marketplace powered by capitalist free-market ideas but paradoxically paired with lawless data flows.

 Defining Digital Rule of Law